Rob is particularly interested in Administrative & Public law and, given the nature of his practice, public law issues pervade much of his work.

-- Acting for the interested party in the Court of Appeal in Leeds Group Plc v (1) Leeds City Council, (2) Secretary of State for the Environment, Food and Rural Affairs, (3) Jones EWCA Civ 1447.
-This was a judicial review of the respondent’s decsition to register the appellants’ land as a town or village green (‘TVG’) The appellants (unsuccessfully) argued that applying the new definition of TVG brought in by CROW Act 2000 to use of land prior to enactment would be contrary to the presumption against retrospectivity and breach their Article 1 Protocol 1 rights.
-Robert made both written and oral submissions to the Court.
+• Leeds Group Plc v (1) Leeds City Council; (2) Secretary of State for the Environment, Food and Rural Affairs, (3) Jones 1 WLR 1561 – A judicial review in which the appellant argued that to apply the definition of a Town and Village Green brought in by the CROW Act 2000 to use of land prior to that enactment would be contrary to the presumption against retrospective legislation and breach their Protocol 1, Article 1 ECHR rights.
+Rob successfully appeared for the interested party, making both written and oral submissions to the Court of Appeal.